jotjotdotio/tablo/specification.md

 A number is either an integer whole number or arbitrary precision floating point value.
 Integers may be written either in decimal or hexadecimal notation, and floating point values may be written in either decimal or scientific notation.

-Numbers represented in __Tablo__ are abstract, and no hardware representation is implied.
+Numbers represented in __tablo__ are abstract, and no hardware representation is implied.
 Implementations should use their best judgement in chosing the appropriate memory representation for a particular numeric value.

 | Decimal integer | Hexadecimal | Decimal floating point | Scientific |
 |-----------------|-------------|------------------------|------------|